 • Likewise, airline tickets have represented another lucrative means for both corporate and government snoopers to track individuals' travel patterns (and another "security" pretext for the government to poke into your personal background, including your financial records).

 • And back to the Internet ...
-Of course, just about everyone has already known that we're all being carefully tracked by Google, Microsoft, and numerous other cyber-giants (heard of "cookies"?) ... and your Internet Service Provider, among a whole array of other robot eavesdroppers, tracks where you go and what you see on the Internet by conveniently following your IP address.
+Of course, just about everyone has already known that we're all being carefully tracked by Google, Microsoft, and numerous other cyber-giants (you've surely heard of "cookies"?) ... and your Internet Service Provider, among a whole array of other robot eavesdroppers, tracks where you go and what you see on the Internet by conveniently following your IP address.

 • Then there's your cellphone, by which you're being constantly tracked, whether or not you're even actually using it — every several seconds, the phone is "pinging" your location to the nearest cell tower, and records of your whereabouts are being kept.
-(This has figured in quite a number of juridical criminal cases, as anyone who follows real crime stories on NBC's Dateline or CBS's 48 Hours knows.)
+(This has figured in quite a number of juridical criminal cases, such as those featured as real crime stories on NBC's Dateline or CBS's 48 Hours.)
 And, of course, the records of whom you actually talk with (via incoming or outgoing calls) are also kept.

 Tracking your car

-• But that's quickly being exponentially enhanced via the installation of automotive "black boxes" in cars — vehicle information recorders similar to those on airliners (except that currently, your personal conversations aren't being recorded ... yet).
+• But such tracking is quickly being exponentially enhanced via the installation of automotive "black boxes" in cars – vehicle information recorders similar to those on airliners (except that supposedly, your personal conversations aren't yet being recorded).
 These can be interfaced with GPS technology to record not just your car's condition, but where you go.
-And did I mention you can't turn the tracking off?

 • Then there's RFID technology ...
 Radio Frequency Identification uses tiny chips embedded in stuff (already in U.S. passports) to communicate with various nearby devices and disclose information about you, including where you are.
 The combination of RFID tags and GPS technology allows both private corporations and government snoops to track you from the clothes you're wearing, the cars you drive, the phones you use, and piles of other routine physical items you rely on for everyday survival and convenience.